StrappedGlint13/fridge-follower/README.md

 - make a dish with the products from the fridge.
 This will update your contents of the fridge.
 - explore your own dish history or history of all fridge users.

 [Here](https://my-fridge-follower.herokuapp.com/) you can start tracking your fridge.
+Before making a new user, you are able to test the application  with following test IDs:

+Username: test
+Password: 12345678

 ## Documentation